mginesi/dmp_pp/README.md

 # README #

-This repository contains the implementation of Dynamic Movement Primitive Plus Plus (DMP++), in Python 3.5.
+This repository contains the implementation of Dynamic Movement Primitives, in Python 3.5.

 In particular, this repository contains all the synthetic tests done for the work: